vulcanize/eth-block-extractor/README.md

 - Note: starting and ending block number arguments are required, and ending block number must be greater than starting block number.

 ## Running the createIpldsForStateTrie command
+- Note: this command is _very_ expensive in terms of time and memory.
+Probably only feasible to execute on an archive node for a narrow range of blocks.
-- This command creates IPLDs for state trie nodes in a range of Ethereum blocks.
+- This command creates IPLDs for state and storage trie nodes in a range of Ethereum blocks.
 - `./eth-block-extractor createIpldsForStateTrie --config <config.toml> --starting-block-number <block-number> --ending-block-number <block-number>`
 - Note: requires running an archive node.
 LevelDB lookup for state trie will fail otherwise due to state pruning.